polyglotweekly/polyglotweekly.com/what-ive-learned-from-inheriting-a-popular-open-source-project.md

 This has paid off huge!

-* it has given yargs a great pool of testers to help hammer on things as new features are added.
+* It has given yargs a great pool of testers to help hammer on things as new features are added.
-* it has encouraged people to actively participate as features are added, making for much better features.
+* It has encouraged people to actively participate as features are added, making for much better features.

 _Furthermore..._